Having a Car in College: Pros and Cons

 There are additional costs associated with a car that you'll want to keep in mind.
 If you financed a car, you'll need to make monthly payments toward the loan.
 You will also have to cover the cost of regularly scheduled maintenance, so you can continue to have a reliable ride.

 - Cost of Gas

 The cost of gas is also a drawback.
 When you have your car in college, you're more likely to travel and drive around.
-With that being said, you'll need to start factoring in the cost of gas into your budget as you start spending more time at the pump.
+That means you'll need to start factoring the cost of gas into your budget as you start spending more time at the pump.

 Every vehicle needs to be insured.
 Your college car is no different.
 There are ways to help keep your insurance premiums down.
 Call your insurance company and see what they can do for students.
 There are several companies that reduce rates for good grades, while others may reduce rates if you drive less than 100 miles a month.

 - You May End up as Your Friends' Chauffeur